 The Golf Address Position

-Standing well to the ball is crucial for consistent hitting yet most golfers who struggle have poor posture..
-Not only is aiming important but good posture is a key ingredient when trying to build a simple swing, as it help the golfer to turn the shoulders correctly.
+Standing well to the ball is crucial for consistent hitting, yet most golfers who struggle have poor posture.
+Not only is aiming important, but good posture is a key ingredient when building a simple swing, as it helps the golfer turn the shoulders correctly.

-From a good address position the takeaway should be a smooth movement where the shoulders, arms and hands work together.
-This is a critical move as it sets up the arc of the swing, swing path and the overall timing of the swing.
+From a good address position, the takeaway should be a smooth movement where the shoulders, arms, and hands work together.
+This is a critical move as it sets up the arc of the swing, the swing path, and the overall timing of the swing.

-- Make sure the takeaway is carried out slowly and smoothly – the slower the better.
+- Make sure the takeaway is carried out slowly and smoothly – the slower, the better.

 Straight Left Arm on Backswing

-The more constant the width of backswing and downswing, the easier it becomes to deliver the club squarely back to the ball.
+The more constant the width of the backswing and downswing, the easier it becomes to deliver the club squarely back to the ball.

 - Complete the shoulder turn and keep the left arm relatively straight

 Most golfers try too hard to hit the ball rather than simply swinging the club through impact to a full finish.
-In essence the ball should get in the way of the swing – there should be no deliberate hit at the ball..
+In essence, the ball should get in the way of the swing – there should be no deliberate hit at the ball.

 - Swing to a finish – trust the club to get the ball into the air – a golfer should never try to ‘lift’ the ball up.

-Although these tips seem quite basic, by incorporating them into your game the swing will become more consistent and that will make the game of golf much more enjoyable.
+Although these tips seem quite basic, by incorporating them into your game, the swing will become more consistent, and that will make the game of golf much more enjoyable.